ansible-middleware/instruqt/tracks/a4mw-eap-sso/02-a4mw-eap-sso-first-deployment/assignment.md

 1. On the window top bar, locate and click the "JBCS-mcm" tab
 2. The page should show **mod_cluster/1.3.16.Final-10** in the heading.
 This means JBCS is operational; if it does not, try to click the ↻ 'refresh' button on the right side of the top bar
-3. In page content, you should see "jbcs-eap/ajp".
+3. In page content, you should read in **jbcs-eap**.
 This means EAP is operational, and attached to JBCS modcluster (reverse proxy) facility.
 4. Now on the top bar, locate and click the "addressbook" tab
 5. Our sample web application should open; if it does not, try to click the ↻ 'refresh' button on the right side of the top bar